Ormiston

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Ormiston's median taxpayer income was $56,553, with an average of $76,601, according to AreaSearch's postcode level ATO data for the financial year 2022.
-This is among the highest in Australia, compared to Greater Brisbane's median income of $55,645 and average income of $70,520 during the same period.
-Based on a Wage Price Index growth rate of 11.71% from financial year 2022 to March 2025, current estimates suggest a median income of approximately $63,175 and an average income of $85,571 in Ormiston as of March 2025.
-Census 2021 data shows that incomes in Ormiston cluster around the 55th percentile nationally.
-The largest income segment comprises 27.7% of residents earning between $1,500 and $2,999 weekly, consistent with broader trends across the surrounding region where 33.3% fall into the same category.
-Economic strength is evident in Ormiston through 30.6% of households achieving high weekly earnings exceeding $3,000.
-After housing expenses, 86.0% of income remains for other expenses, and the area's SEIFA income ranking places it in the 7th decile.
+Ormiston had a median taxpayer income of $56,553 and an average income of $76,601 according to AreaSearch's aggregation of postcode level ATO data for the financial year 2022.
+This places Ormiston among the highest in Australia, contrasting with Greater Brisbane's median income of $55,645 and average income of $70,520 during the same period.
+Based on a Wage Price Index growth rate of 13.99% since financial year 2022, current estimates for Ormiston would be approximately $64,465 (median) and $87,317 (average) as of September 2025.
+According to Census 2021 income data, incomes in Ormiston cluster around the 55th percentile nationally.
+The largest income bracket comprises 27.7% earning between $1,500 and $2,999 weekly (1,983 residents), consistent with broader trends across the surrounding region showing 33.3% in the same category.
+Economic strength is evident through 30.6% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+After housing costs, 86.0% of income remains for other expenses, and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income